 B.10.
 Arbiters and other officials

-B.10.1.1 Each organiser of an ECU competition will propose two persons for the position of Chief Arbiter, two persons for the position of each Deputy Chief Arbiter (in case more than one should be appointed) and one person for the position of Pairings Officer (can be one of the arbiters proposed before).
-This proposal should be send European Chess Union Tournament Rules 2016 Page 7 to the ECU Arbiters’ Council at least three months before start of the competition and all proposed persons should be FIDE licensed arbiters.
+B.10.1.1 Each organiser of an ECU competition may propose persons for the position of Chief Arbiter, Deputy Chief Arbiter and Pairings Officer.
+This proposal should be sent to the ECU Arbiters’ Council at least three months before the start of the competition and all proposed persons should be FIDE licensed arbiters.

 B.10.1.3 In case of lack of proposal in the term from the organiser mentioned above, Arbiters’ Council will make their own proposal to ECU President.

-B.10.2 The Chief Arbiter, one or two Deputy Arbiters and the Pairings Officer (Annex 6) shall be appointed by the ECU President.
+B.10.2.1 The Chief Arbiter, one or two Deputy Chief Arbiters and the Pairings Officer (Annex 6) shall be appointed by the ECU President.
 If deemed necessary the ECU President may consult the organising chess federation, the ECU Board, ECU Arbiters’ Council and/or the ECU Tournament Director(s).

 B.10.3 The organising chess federation is responsible for the expenses of appointed arbiters and pairings officer mentioned above (travelling costs – either air travel or first class rail travel with sleeping car – living expenses and pocket money) and shall also foresee a stipend.

-B.10.4 The organising chess federation will appoint the necessary FIDE licensed assistant arbiters and other officials (cf. 10.5).
+B.10.4 The organising chess federation will appoint other necessary FIDE licensed arbiters and other officials.
 The minimum of male or female arbiters in each European Championship is 25%.
 The total number of arbiters to be appointed for each Championship is Annex 6.
-The final list of Arbiters shall be approved by the ECU Arbiters Commission.
+The final list of Arbiters, including the proposal from the organizer, which shall be sent at least two months before the start of the tournament, shall be approved by the ECU Arbiters’ Council.